sinanek/ms-teams-transcript-retriever/README.md

 ## Things to improve
 - domain level filtering
 - scheduled task for subscribing to notifications as they expire
-- only store transcripts in the organizers folder when meeting participants over a certain size
 - small optimizations in the code e.g. adding concurrency
 - error handling